mac-comp128/128-hw0/README.md

 The goal of this homework is to make sure that your development environment is setup correctly and that you can submit an assignment.
 You will correct a simple class that has one method.
 Given an array of integers, the method returns a new array containing the subset of integers that are larger than all integers to their right in the original array.
+The other elements should be set to zero.

-For example, if the method is passed the array {13, 3, 8, 5, 4, 7} it should return {13, 8, 7}.
+For example, if the method is passed the array {13, 3, 8, 5, 4, 7} it should return a new array of {13, 0, 8, 0, 0, 7}.

 ### Run the test and write more